uviclibraries/html-css/act-2.md

 **Anchor links jump you to another place in the same page** based on where you place an "anchor" within it. **<mark>Note</mark>** that you need to add enough text content  that so that you have to scroll down in Sublime Text to get to the end of it.

-If you need to copy in some more random text into your `about.html` file, you can use "placeholder text" called "[_lorem ipsum_ (↪)](https://en.wikipedia.org/wiki/Lorem_ipsum)."
+If you need to copy in some more random text into your `about.html` file, you can use "placeholder text" called "[_lorem ipsum_](https://en.wikipedia.org/wiki/Lorem_ipsum)."
 This gibberish text is often used by web developers for creating website examples.

 People like to have fun inventing their own versions of _lorem ipsum_, and my current favourite is, of course, [_The Lord of The Rings_ _lorem ipsum_ generator](https://ceheiss.github.io/LordOfTheIpsum/).